The Slide Show/ Neckerchief Slides

 Cottonball Ghost Pin / slide

-glue two "eyes" to it.
-Use a looped piece of masking tape (rolled sticky side
+to it.
+Use a looped piece of masking tape (rolled sticky side out) to

 Contents